 - Only the first stand-alone solar installation will be permitted development.
 Further installations will need planning permission.

 - No part of the installation should be higher than four metres

 - The panel installation should be at least 5m from the boundary of the property

 - The size of the array should be no more than 9sqm or 3m wide and 3m deep

-- If your property is in a conservation area, or in a world heritage site.
-Then no part of the solar installation should be nearer to any highway surrounding the house, than the part of the house that is nearest to that highway.
+- If your property is in a conservation area, or a world heritage site, then no part of the solar installation should be nearer to any highway surrounding the house, than the part of the house that is nearest to that highway.

 You will need to apply for building regulations if installing a solar panel on your roof.
 The strength of the existing roof will need assessing to ensure it can carry the weight of the panel.
 You may need to do some work to strengthen the roof.

 Building regulations also apply to other aspects of the proposed work such as electrical installation.